HOW TO REDUCE EXPOSURE TO phenols FROM RECEIPTS

 Establish a BPA-informed workflow

 Educate your staff about BPA and BPS in receipts so they can make the best decisions for themselves on how to reduce exposure.
+Print and post one of our fun signs next to your register to let your customers know you’ll be printing fewer receipts!

 Have cashiers ask customers if they want a receipt printed, and only print one if they say yes.
 (Asking this question alone reduces receipt handling by 30%!)